gavclark/gavclark.github.io/_posts/2022-01-04-blog-post-from-hackmd.md

   )
 ```

-and here is some PowerQuery:
+and here is some PowerQuery, the excludes the raw stuff for jekyll:

 ```
 let
     Source = srcFolder,